thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/prioritisetransaction.md

 - n: "Fee"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "**Warning:** this value is in satoshis, not bitcoins<br><br>If positive, the virtual fee to add to the actual fee paid by the transaction; if negative, the virtual fee to subtract from the actual fee paid by the transaction.
+  d: "**Warning:** this value is in duffs, not Dash<br><br>If positive, the virtual fee to add to the actual fee paid by the transaction; if negative, the virtual fee to subtract from the actual fee paid by the transaction.
 No change is made to the actual fee paid by the transaction"

 {% enditemplate %}